zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 Comments begin with a pound sign.
 They can appear after a document value or take up an entire line.

-# This comment takes up a full line
 #.
-This does too
+This is a comment line

 foo: bar # this comment comes after a key mapping